dyc/beans/readme.md

 sudo make install-target-libgcc
 ```

-we'll be building our boot images with grub:
+finally, we'll be building our boot images with grub:

 ```sh
 # grub needs xorriso and objconv